Zak Bartley

 HealthCare.gov defines UCR as "The amount paid for a medical service in a geographic area based on what providers in the area usually charge for the same or similar medical service."
 The UCR amount is sometimes used by insurance companies to determine the allowed or appropriate amount for a medical service.

-Unravel the mysteries of out-of-network billing and win the game!
 As a physical therapist, you deserve to receive fair reimbursement for your services.
 With out-of-network billing, you can fight back against declining reimbursements and come out on top.
+Navigating Out of Network Billing for Physical Therapy might seem daunting, but with the right knowledge and resources, PTs can successfully manage it.

 Don't get left behind, take control of your billing now!
 Schedule a demo with our expert team and learn how to maximize your earnings through out-of-network billing.